-When it comes to real estate transfer taxes in Alaska, residents have the upper hand as there are no statewide requirements.
-However, this doesn’t always mean these expenses don’t come up on a local level.
-Learn what a transfer tax is and why an expert agent is valuable when understanding taxes.
+When it comes to real estate transfer taxes in Alaska, residents can breathe easy, as there are no statewide requirements.
+However, this doesn’t always mean these expenses can’t come up on a local level.
+Learn what a transfer tax is and why an expert agent can be valuable to help you through the process.

 What Are Real Estate Transfer Taxes?

 Transfer taxes are yet another expense due before completing a successful real estate transaction.
 In general, a transfer tax is applied as a percentage of a home’s value during a real estate transaction.
 These can vary dramatically between locales, and are often subject to negotiation during the offer stage.

 In most states where a transfer tax is levied, the seller is usually obligated to pay for the privilege of changing ownership.
 Of course, the outcome can vary depending on the county you’re buying in, the current condition of the market, and an agent’s aggressiveness during negotiations

 Once a purchase agreement is made, whoever has agreed to pay the imposed tax is legally responsible.
 Depending on the terms, this can be a significant expense to buyers who are already on the hook for substantial closing fees or a seller who is facing slim profit margins after a sale.

 Who Pays Transfer Taxes in Alaska: the Buyer or the Seller?